-- Disability support pension you may get telephone allowance if you are under 21 with no dependent children. - JobSeeker Payment you may get telephone allowance if one of these apply.
-You are: - o over 60 and have received JobSeeker payment for 9 months with no break - o not employed full time because of a disability - o single and have a dependent child in your care - o the principal carer of a dependent child, and your partner is over 60 and have received JobSeeker payment or Farm Household Allowance for 9 months with no break. - Youth Allowance (job seeker) you may get telephone allowance if one of these apply.
-You are: - o not employed full time because of a disability - o single and have a dependent child in your care - o the principal carer of a dependent child, and your partner is over 60 and have received JobSeeker Payment or Farm Household Allowance for 9 months with no break. - Parenting payment single you may be eligible for telephone allowance if you are single and under Age Pension age.

-- Parenting Payment partnered you may be eligible for telephone allowance if one of these apply.
-You are: - o over 60 and have received Parenting Payment for 9 months with no break. - o not employed full time because of disability. - Special Benefit you may be eligible for telephone allowance if you get Special Benefit and are over 60 but under Age Pension age, and have received Special Benefit payments for 9 months with no break.
+- Disability support pension you may get telephone allowance if you are under 21 with no dependent children. - JobSeeker Payment you may get a telephone allowance if one of these apply.
+You are: - over 60 and have received JobSeeker payments for 9 months with no break - · not employed full time because of a disability - single and have a dependent child in your care - the principal carer of a dependent child, and your partner is over 60 and has received JobSeeker payments or the Farm Household Allowance for 9 months with no break. - Youth Allowance (job seeker) you may get the telephone allowance if one of these apply.
+You are: - not employed full time because of a disability - single and have a dependent child in your care - the principal carer of a dependent child, and your partner is over 60 and has received JobSeeker Payments or the Farm Household Allowance for 9 months with no break. - Parenting payment for single parents you may be eligible for the telephone allowance if you are single and under the Age Pension age. - Parenting payment for partnered parents you may be eligible for the telephone allowance if one of these apply.
+You are: - over 60 and have received a parenting payment for 9 months with no break. - · not employed full time because of disability. - Special Benefit you may be eligible for the telephone allowance if you get the Special Benefit and are over 60 but under the Age Pension age and have received Special Benefit payments for 9 months with no break.

-There are two rates of Telephone Allowance - a standard rate and a higher rate.
+There are two rates of the Telephone Allowance - a standard rate and a higher rate.

-- The Telephone Allowance is payable to recipients of Disability Support Pension who are under 21 years of age without children, if they or their partner have a home internet connection. - The standard rate applies to all other eligible recipients.
+- The Telephone Allowance is payable to recipients of a Disability Support Pension who are under 21 years of age and without children, if they or their partner have a home internet connection. - The standard rate applies to all other eligible recipients.